emytek/postgres-todo/README.md

 ### Backend: Database

 * PostgreSQL needs to be installed and running - I started it from my Windows 10 PostgreSQL 12 dropdown option 'SQL shell (psql)'
-* Postman used to test the backend before frontend was available
-* pgadmin was used as an interface to access and manage my postgres database
+* Pgadmin was used as an interface to access and manage my postgres database
 * A todo database was created and todo and users tables were used to organise and manage data

 ### Backend: Server

 * Node and Express was used to get the server running
 * Set up a basic express server
-* Implement and test the routes
+* Implement and test the routes using Postman

 ### Implementation: User Management System